Dunlavin: Market house

 The Market House in the centre of the village, built in the Doric style of Grecian architecture, was built c.1740 to designs by Richard Cassels, one of the greatest architects working in Ireland in the 18th century.
 The landlord of the area, Sir James Worth Tynte, reputedly paid £1,200 for its construction.
-The building is set on an 'island' which bisects the R412 in the centre of Market Square.
-For a time the Market House was the centre of economic activity in the village and surrounding hinterland, making ample use of the generous proportions of the Market Square which allowed for cattle dealing and trading.
-The building was temporarily used as a jail during the 1798 Rebellion and was later repurposed as a courthouse during the 1830s.
-The Market house was purchased by Wicklow County Council in 1956.
+The building is set on an 'island' that bisects the R412 in the centre of Market Square.
+For a time, the Market House was the centre of economic activity in the village and surrounding hinterland, making ample use of the generous proportions of the Market Square, which allowed for cattle dealing and trading.
+The building was temporarily used as a jail during the 1798 Rebellion and later repurposed as a courthouse in the 1830s.
+The Market House was purchased by Wicklow County Council in 1956.
 The building was used as a fire station until it was destroyed by fire in 1966.
 The building was used as a County Council store until it was opened in 1979 in its current capacity as Dunlavin's library.